maseomoruyi/maseomoruyi/README.md

 I am the Partnerships Analyst at Niyo Group!

-I recently completed an intense data analysis and project management bootcamp and the Google Data Analytics Specialization course on Coursera!

 <!--
 **maseomoruyi/maseomoruyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.